grantmakers/grantmakers-next/README.md

 The most used feature on Grantmakers.io is the ability to search through the millions of grant descriptions contained in the IRS 990-PF dataset.
 The integration provides fully-faceted live search, allowing nonprofit fundraisers to quickly conduct prospect research into an important resource.
 All at no cost, no paywall, and no login.

-<a href="https://github.com/grantmakers/grantmakers-next/"><strong>Try it out »</strong></a>
+<a href="https://www.grantmakers.io/search/grants/"><strong>Try it out »</strong></a>
 <br />

 In addition to the full dataset grants search, Algolia Instantsearch is embedded on all ~110k foundation profiles.
-Over the years, some foundations have even referred grantseekers, to this embedded search in lieu of building their own grants database search experiences.
+Over the years, some foundations have even referred grantseekers to this embedded search in lieu of building their own grants database search experiences.

 > Algolia provides the live search experience nonprofits have long deserved.

 # This Monorepo

-Note: This repo was published early in the rebuild process to a) develop in the open, and b) provide example code for developers exploring the modern JS tooling and frameworks the project uses, including Turborepo, Svelte, SvelteKit, Cloudflare Pages, Cloudflare Workers, Cloudflare R2, and MongoDB Atlas Serverless.
+Note: This repo was published early in the rebuild process to a) develop in the open, and b) provide reference code for other developers exploring the modern JS tooling and frameworks the project uses, including Turborepo, Svelte, SvelteKit, Cloudflare Pages, Cloudflare Workers, Cloudflare R2, and MongoDB Atlas Serverless.

 ### System Design